Tackling money laundering and terrorism financing

 The foundation of New Zealand’s system to tackle money laundering is the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act 2009 and associated regulations.

-Three government agencies are responsible for supervising and providing guidance to the various businesses and industries the AML/CFT Act apples to:
+Three government agencies are currently responsible for supervising and providing guidance to businesses and industries who are required to comply with the AML/CFT Act:

 • Reserve Bank – supervising banks, life insurers and non-bank deposit takers.
 Anti-money laundering and countering terrorism financing(external link)